barmpagiannos/barmpagiannos/README.md

 # Vasilis Barmpagiannos
 ### I'm working with C
 I'm Vasilis (you can call me Bill) from Greece and i'm a student.
-I like working on low level programming.
+I like working with low level programming languages.
 I enjoy learning new languages and how the computer works.

 ### Skills: C, C++, Java, SQL